shoprunback/documentation/source/includes/api/catalog/_product.md

 }
 ```

-Push all your products catalog with this endpoint.
+Push all your products' catalog with this endpoint.

 The image in not mandatory but the return experience of your customer will be better with it.